Table of Contents

 Certain species of chameleons can only be found in very small areas of the island of Madagascar.
 Exceptions to this are the ring-tailed lemurs (Lemur Catta), the Sifakas (Propithecus), and the brown lemurs (Eulemur), which can be encountered throughout the island.
 The Aye-Aye (Daubentonia madagascariensis) is also more widespread than previously thought.
 Due to their nocturnal habits, these animals are unfortunately rarely seen.
 Encountering the always slightly surprised-looking Aye-Aye, as the locals call the Fingertier, is considered a stroke of luck.
 In places where visitors show respect for nature, some species can be found.
 The lemurs have lost their shyness towards humans.
 In some national parks and private reserves, it is easy to attract a quirky sifaka or a brown lemur with sweet fruits.
 However, caution is advised: on the “Badeinsel” Nosy Be or in the Isalo National Park, the animals have developed a remarkable skill for organized, communal theft due to the presence of unsuspecting tourists.
 They even sneak into tents and bungalows to find food.

 In most cases, however, lemurs maintain a dignified distance from humans and only allow for a limited approach.
 Stubborn as lemurs are, they may accept a certain level of closeness.
-Kameras rarely take into account.
+Cameras rarely take into account.
 Getting a snapshot of a lemur can thus be considered a stroke of luck.

 Sifaka Lemur